zeusta/Docs/extensions/Guide By Functions/Magento 1/Barcode Management.md

 Barcode management module from Magestore provides your business with a handful solution to generate barcode, print barcode label and scan barcode, all in one.

+[Magento Barcode Management](https://www.magestore.com/barcode-management) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.

 -------------

 ## HOW IT WORKS